radioactivebean0/sp23_cse168_finalproject/README.md

 You should also download the scenes we will use in later homeworks from the following Google drive link:
 [https://drive.google.com/file/d/1SrGaw6AbyfhPs1NAuRjxSEQmf34DPKhm/view?usp=sharing](https://drive.google.com/file/d/1SrGaw6AbyfhPs1NAuRjxSEQmf34DPKhm/view?usp=sharing).

+The water meshes used for the cbox water scenes are from the Water Caustic scene https://benedikt-bitterli.me/resources/
 # Run
 Try
 ```